To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The reports could not be independently confirmed.
-Syrian authorities tightly restrict media access to the country.

 Opposition groups say hundreds of civilians have been killed or wounded in the siege of Baba Amro and other rebellious districts in Homs, where terrified residents are enduring dire conditions, without proper supplies of water, food and medicine.

 Syrian forces on Tuesday launched the heaviest bombardment in their three-week assault on Baba Amro, activists said.

 Assad, projecting an aura of normality in a land ravaged by 11 months of conflict over his right to power, decreed that a new constitution was in force on Tuesday after officials said nearly 90% of voters had endorsed it in a referendum.

 Opposition groups and Western leaders seeking Assad’s removal denounced Sunday’s vote as a charade that diverted attention from the violence in Homs and elsewhere.

 Assad’s government had “broken all the limits of barbarism”, French Foreign Minister Alain Juppe said.

 “And when I see the Syrian president paraded around this voting station in Damascus for this phony referendum, it makes you deeply indignant,” he told RTL radio.